Adult Inclusion Conjunctivitis

 (Adult Chlamydial Conjunctivitis; Swimming Pool Conjunctivitis)

 Adult inclusion conjunctivitis is caused by Chlamydia trachomatis serotypes D through K. In most instances, adult inclusion conjunctivitis results from sexual contact with a person who has a genital infection.
-Usually, patients have acquired a new sex partner in the preceding 2 mo.
+Usually, patients have acquired a new sex partner in the preceding 2 months.
 Rarely, adult inclusion conjunctivitis is acquired from contaminated, incompletely chlorinated swimming pool water.

 Adult inclusion conjunctivitis has an incubation period of 2 to 19 days.
 Most patients have a unilateral mucopurulent discharge.
 The tarsal conjunctiva is often more hyperemic than the bulbar conjunctiva.
 Characteristically, there is a marked tarsal follicular response.
 Occasionally, superior corneal opacities and vascularization occur.
 Preauricular lymph nodes may be swollen on the side of the involved eye.
 Often, symptoms have been present for many weeks or months and have not responded to topical antibiotics.